 - Enter Clearing to see if your grades are acceptable to another university

-- Retake your A-levels and reapplying for next year's entry to uni
+- Retake your A-levels next summer and reapply for next year's entry to uni

-- Forget about uni for the moment and either get a job, go to college to do a non-degree course, or do an traineeship or apprenticeship.
+- Forget about uni for the moment and either get a job, go to college to do a non-degree course, or do a traineeship or apprenticeship.

 If you miss your firm or insurance offer but the uni accepts you for a different course

-This will show up on Track as UCC (unconditional changed course) – with the new course code.
+This will show up on Track as an unconditional place with substantial changes to your original choice, with details of the new course.